mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/knowledge.md

   arrived at forms the conclusion, not the starting point, of the scientific inquiry.
 The chain of deduction is not the vehicle, but the output, of the venture.

+## The epistemology of Duns Scotus

+* Whereas Aquinas thought that the proper object of intellect, in this life, was the nature of material objects, Scotus believed the intellect was powerful enough to include the full scale of being.
+While Aquinas believed that material individuals were the subject of sensory rather than intellectual knowledge, Scotus was willing to attribute to the intellect a direct knowledge of individuals in themselves.
+But while Scotus thus extended the scope of the intellect, he diminished the degree of certainty it could attain.
+* A particular individual is capable of being grasped by the human intellect.
+If it were not, we would never be able to attain knowledge of universals by induction.
+However, our knowledge of individuals is obscure and incomplete.
+If two individuals did not differ at all in their sensory properties, the intellect would not be able to tell one from the other, even though they would have two different haecceities and thus be two different individuals.
+This obscurity in our knowledge of individuals must carry with it also a clouding of our knowledge of universals; for ‘it is impossible to abstract universals from the singular without previous knowledge of the singular; for in this case the intellect would abstract without knowing from what it was abstracting.’
+MK: this does not seem right.
+If haecceities are simply a new principle of individualization, then how could they meaningfully contribute to derivation of universals?
+* Scotus made a distinction between intuitive and abstract cognition.
+‘One intellection can be in the intellect inasmuch as it abstracts from all existence; the other intellection can be of a thing in so far as it is present in its existence.’
+* Scotus makes a further distinction between perfect and imperfect intuitive
+  knowledge: perfect knowledge is of an existing object as present, imperfect intuitive knowledge is of an existing object as future or past.
+* Abstractive knowledge is knowledge of the essence of an object which leaves in suspense the question whether the object exists or not.
+  Abstractive knowledge is not just knowledge of abstract truths.
+The notion is a difficult one: there cannot, surely, be knowledge that p if p is not the case.
+Perhaps we can get round this by insisting that ‘knowledge’ is not the right translation of ‘cognitio’.
+We are, however, left with a state of mind, the *cognitio* that p, which (a) shares the psychological status of the knowledge that p and (b) is compatible with p's not being the case.
+Moreover, the question arises how we can tell whether, in any particular case, our state of mind is one of intuitive or abstractive cognition.
+Are the two distinguishable by some infallible inner mark?
+If so, what is it?
+If not, how can we ever be sure we really know something?